Fire burning near Pomeroy believed to have been sparked by lightning

-POMEROY, Wash. – Crews are working to put out a 500 acre fire near Pomeroy, Washington Saturday.
+POMEROY, Wash. – Crews are working to put out a 500 acre fire near Pomeroy, Washington in Garfield County Saturday.

-Authorities said the fire started around 1:30 a.m.
-Saturday.
+Authorities said the Snake River Fire started around 1:30 a.m.
+Saturday about 15 miles east of Pomeroy.
 They believe it was sparked by lightning.

 Washington Emergency Management officials said the fire is threatening homes crops and cell phone towers in the area.
-No evacuations are in place.
+No evacuations are in place but crews said the fire is growing.

 State Fire Mobilization was approved for the fire around 8:00 a.m.
 Saturday and a Type 3 Team has been assigned.